 When it comes to Wisconsin breweries, Milwaukee, known as “Brew City,” tends to get most of the attention.
 But less than 80 miles down the Interstate lies the state capital of Madison, which is home to some great breweries.

 I recently took a biking tour of Madison Breweries, and this list consists of my top five favorites.
-For the complete list of Madison Breweries and an interactive map, check out our Ultimate Madison Brewery Guide.
+Check out our Ultimate Madison Brewery Guide for the complete list of Madison Breweries and an interactive map.

 If you like what I’ve chosen or want to chat about the beer you’ve tried, feel free to follow me on Unttapd at CraigMKE.

 Young Blood Beer Company

 Young Blood Beer Company is a relative newcomer to the First Settlement District, about a block from the State Capital.
 Its location is somewhat unassuming and lies in the shadows of the local juggernaut, The Great Dane Pub and Brewing Company.

 But what Young Blood lacks in size and prestige, they more than make up for with the best beers in Madison.
 They just do everything really, really well.
 Fruited sour?
 Pucker up.
 Double IPA?
 So juicy.
 Saison?
 Refreshing.

 They have 12 rotating taps, which are heavy on IPAs and sours.
 There seem to be no real flagships here, which isn’t necessarily bad since all the beer is exquisite.
 The beer names are all pretty funny and bizarre.